 At the language courses in London, I studied at the Frances King School , which is next to the Gloucester Road subway or South Kensington.
-Lived in the same district in the student residence.
+I lived in the same district in the student residence.

 The road from the residence to the school took me about 20-30 minutes on foot.
-It was possible to go by bus, but he had to wait, then he was in a traffic jam, so it did not turn out much faster.
+It was possible to go by bus, but you had to wait, then stuck in a traffic jam.
 By the standards of London - it's very, very, very close.
 When later I entered the university and lived in a rented apartment, it took me an average of 2 hours a day to spend an average time.

-So, I lived in an English student dorm.
-Of course, this will never be compared to our Soviet hostels.
-Here at the entrance there is a reception.
-On the sides weigh plasma TVs, talking elevators, which we have in good business centers set.
-In the basement there is a laundry room with washing machines and dryers, and a small gymnasium.
+So, I lived in an English student dormitory.
+At the entrance there is a reception.
+On the sides there are plasma TVs, elevators.
+Also, there is a laundry room with washing machines and dryers, and a small gymnasium.

-Each floor of the hostel is a long corridor carpeted with carpet, on each side of which are rooms.
-Also on the floors are common rooms - common rooms.
-There they are going to talk to the students, watch tv.
-The rooms, of course, in the residence were tiny.
+Each floor of the hostel is a long corridor, on each side there are student rooms and common rooms where students can chat, watch tv.
 Each room had 2 beds, two tables with chairs, two closets, a shower room with a toilet and a sink.
 The residences have their own rules.
-It is not allowed to have a friend or girlfriend stay at your place for a night.
+It is not allowed to let your friend or girlfriend stay at your place for a night.
 After 12 nights, there should be no stranger in the rooms.
 If you want someone to stay, pay, like in a hotel.
-Although, even if someone remains, it is unclear where he will sleep.
-Places negligible!
+Although, even if someone remains, it is unclear where he will sleep as there is no free place.
 Also, in addition to the bedroom and the room, there is also a kitchen at the disposal of students.
-The kitchens are not bad and are designed for 3 small rooms or for 6 people.
-In the refrigerator, the shelves are numbered and each student knows where-what-who.
+The kitchens are not bad, there can be up to 6 people.
+In the refrigerator, the shelves are numbered and each student knows where-what-whose.

 Sports in London

-Before moving to England, I was worried about how I would play sports: playing football, going to the gym.
-I can reassure everyone who worries.
-Here the sport culture is developed at the highest level, football fields are indoor and outdoor, artificial and natural in parks for all who it only may want.
-Gyms of any level, tennis courts, hockey grounds, horse riding, rugby and much more.
-Here the veloped movement is developed, the run is promoted.
-It is absolutely normal to meet running in the central London quarters disguised as a sports office clerk.
+Before moving to England, I worried about how I would play sports: playing football, going to the gym.
+Here the sport culture is developed at the highest level, there are indoor and outdoor football fields, artificial and natural ones in parks.
+Students can enjoy gyms of any level, tennis courts, hockey grounds, horse riding, rugby and much more.
+It is absolutely normal to meet running people in the central London quarters disguised as a sports office clerk.